MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 You can also use this app to find apps that have been orphaned by the owner's having left your organization, and clean them up.
 More information: [Share a canvas app in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/share-app)

 **Permission**: This app is intended to be used only by admins.
 Microsoft Power Platform Service Admin or Global Admin permission is required.
-Share this app<!--note from editor: Edit okay?--> with your CoE admins.
+Share this app with your CoE admins.

 ![Set App Permissions](media/SetAppPerms.png "Set App Permissions")